wtvamp/Epiq.AppSupport.Chat.Component/README.md

-# Epiq.AppSupport.Chat.Component
+# Epiq.AppSupportAppIntegration.Component
-Chat component for all Epiq Apps
+ReactJS Component that connects to SignalR to get real time notificaitons from Epiq